lmr97/itunes-to-jellyfin/README.md

     `itxml2pl` will generate relative paths in the M3U files if the `-m` option is omitted. `-p` is optional, and if omitted will place M3U files in a folder called "Playlists" in the current working directory.
 If your server is running Windows, add `-w` to the command to use DOS filepaths.

     You can run `itxml2pl --help` to see all available options.

+    #### Upcoming features

+    - Mirror iTunes playlist folder structure using Jellyfin's collections

+    - Ability to specify separate music directory to use in checking if music files exist (for Docker)

+### Step 7 &mdash; Rescan library

+You need to have access to Jellyfin administration tools for this.
+To rescan library, click the [hamburger](https://en.wikipedia.org/wiki/Hamburger_button), and select **Dashboard**.
+From there, click **Rescan All Libraries**.
+If you've already scanned your library before (which has probably already been done as a part of the Jellyfin install process), then this will be fairly quick.

 ## Syncing later downloads